 After the successful implementation of an upgrade programme to completely renew the beamline park (including instrumentation and data acquisition) from 2008 to 2015, the ambitious project of an ESRF-EBS was launched.
 The old electron storage ring was removed and replaced by a new machine that will produce the brightest, most coherent and smallest X-rays ever produced by a synchrotron facility.
 Sensitivity and dynamics of nanoscale imaging allow even macromolecular processes and chemical reactions to be filmed.
 The ESRF-EBS has also already provided key information on the effect of Covid-19 on the human lung.
 Thanks to staying within budget and on schedule, the ESRF-EBS was funded without increasing membership fees, thanks in part to Russia joining the ESRF in 2014.

-Swiss researchers from over 20 institutes and research centres use ESRF beamlines for their investigations and experiments.
-Given the fact that access to beam time is competitively awarded on the basis of the scientific quality of the applications and that Swiss researchers have one of the highest success rates, the cost effectiveness of using the facility over many years is favourable for Switzerland.
-The cost effectiveness has fallen somewhat since 2008, now that Swiss researchers make increasing use of the Swiss Light Source (SLS) at the Paul Scherrer Institute (PSI).
+Swiss researchers from over 20 institutes and centres use the ESRF beamlines for their respective studies and experiments.
+Since the beam time is allocated competitively based on the scientific excellence of the applications and since Swiss researchers have one of the highest success rates, the average use of the facility by Switzerland was for many years above the value to which it was actually entitled according to the contribution share.
+This has fallen slightly since 2008, as Swiss researchers are increasingly using the Swiss Light Source SLS at the PSI.

 Swiss Representative to the ESRF Administrative and Finance Committee (AFC)